 Summer is here and so are the extreme temperatures.
 We always remember to protect ourselves from the hot summer sun, but what about our grass?
 Unlike us, our lawns cannot protect themselves with sunscreen or a sun hat.
 Swingle, the Colorado lawn care experts, compiled a list of tips to help protect your lawn from the summer sun.

 Adjusting your mower height can help keep your grass protected from the sun.
-Setting your mower blade to a height of 2 ½ to 3 inches helps keep your grass higher – insulating your lawn from the sun, while reducing beneficial moisture from evaporating.
+Setting your mower blade to a height of 2 ½ to 3 inches helps keep your grass insulated from the sun while reducing beneficial moisture from evaporating.
 Along with adjusting the mower height, don’t forget to keep your mower blade sharp!
 Dull mower blades can lead to tears in grass blades, leaving it susceptible to fungal diseases.

 When your lawn doesn’t receive adequate water, it becomes stressed and susceptible to diseases.
 By using a soil conditioner on your lawn – in conjunction with proper irrigation and consistent fertilization and weed control – problems such as weak, thin or uneven growth and brown spots, begin to disappear.
 Swingle offers a commercial grade formula of ReVive, for soil conditioning during hot summer months.